VoiNetwork/voi-swarm/docs/installation/installation.md

 /bin/bash -c "$(curl -fsSL https://get.voi.network/swarm)"
 ```

+!!! tip
+    If you are looking to get Voi, you can buy them on centralized exchanges or use a decentralized exchange.
+    Check out [ways to acquire Voi](../../getting-started/setup-account/#adding-voi-to-your-account) for more information.

 ## Using an Existing Account/Address with Mnemonic

 For installing with an existing account or mnemonic, use this method.